 Brett Favre was one of the most iconic quarterbacks of the 1990s and early 2000s.
-Playing the majority of his career as a Green Bay Packer, Favre was quarterback for four different NFL teams over the course of twenty years, started in every single game over an 18 and a half year span, holds records for most pass attempts and game starts, and won Super Bowl XXXI.
+Playing the majority of his career as a Green Bay Packer, Favre was the quarterback for four different NFL teams over the course of twenty years.
+He started in every single game over an 18 and-a-half year span, holds records for most pass attempts and game starts, and won Super Bowl XXXI.

-Favre retired after the 2010 season, was inducted into the Pro Football Hall of Fame in 2016.
+Favre retired after the 2010 season and was inducted into the Pro Football Hall of Fame in 2016.

 - Birthday: October 10, 1969 (10-10-1969)

 - Education: University of Southern Mississippi

 - Teams: Atlanta Falcons, Green Bay Packers, New York Jets, Minnesota Vikings

 Brett Favre began his sports career playing baseball and football in middle school and played quarterback for his high school team coached by his father.
 As a youngster, he rarely threw the ball, as his team played a run-oriented style of play well-suited to their dominant running backs.
 Due to this, he wasn’t highly recruited, and the only scholarship offer he received was from Southern Mississippi.
 Though good in college, Favre was far from superstar status, especially early-on.
 Scouts started taking notice of Favre after a particularly spectacular upset against 10th-ranked Florida State.